TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 "Women have always been the primary victims of War.
 Women lose their husbands, their fathers, their sons in combat." - Hillary Clinton, 1998

+„The desire of gold is not for gold.
+It is for the means of freedom and benefit“ Ralph Waldo Emerson (1803 - 1882)

+"Die Inflation kommt nicht über uns als ein Fluch oder als ein tragisches Geschick; sie wird immer durch eine leichtfertige oder sogar verbrecherische Politik hervorgerufen." -Ludwig Erhard

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.